nestordemeure/breviarium/data/english.md

 Do not dispute uncertain things, unless you know you will certainly win.

 If you arrange a banquet, share your fortune with the servants of the guests.
-This is a talkative crowd, more powerful for infamy; hence a favor should fill the eyes, lest they speculate about other things.
+This is a talkative crowd with significant influence in spreading a bad reputation.
+A generous gesture should captivate their attention, preventing them from prying into other matters.
 Similarly, deal generously with the barber and the prostitute.

 ### Finding More Time for Business